 - We do not advertise roles that do not pay in accordance with the National Minimum Wage and Living Wage requirements.
 Employers have the discretion to pay the Minimum Wage dependant on age or pay everyone the National Living Wage.

 - We do not advertise roles that are commission only.

 - We do not advertise roles where students are employed by a private individual or household (see 'Private employment' below).

 - We do not advertise roles where students are required to make any form of payment.

 Student data privacy

 We take student data protection and privacy issues very seriously.

-- To pass on a student's personal data without their consent will most likely breach Principle 1 of the Data Protection Act 1998.
+To pass on a student's personal data without their consent will most likely breach the first Principle of the Data Protection Act 2018.

-- You must not use students' details for any purpose other than recruitment, as to do so will breach Principles 1, 2 and 3 of the Data Protection Act 1998.
+You must not use students' details for any purpose other than recruitment, as to do so will breach the first and second Principles of the Data Protection Act 2018.